-We obtained sufficient audit assurance to conclude
+We obtained sufficient audit assurance to conclude that:

-- the basis of the valuation of land, buildings, council dwellings and investment property was acceptable; and - the assumptions and processes used by management in determining the estimate of valuation of land, buildings, council dwellings and investment property were balanced and reasonable.
+- the basis of the valuation of land, buildings, dwellings and investment property was acceptable; - The assumptions and processes used by management in determining the estimate of valuation of property were balanced and reasonable.

-Valuation of the net liability related to the defined benefit pension scheme
+Risk 2 Valuation of the net liability related to the defined benefit pension scheme

-We identified the valuation of the net liability related to the defined benefit pension scheme as one of the most significant assessed risks of material misstatement due to error.

-This is due to the value of the liability, which amounts to £760 million for the Authority, and the sensitivity of the estimate to changes in key assumptions.
+We identified the valuation of the net liability related to the defined benefit pension scheme as one of the most significant assessed risks of material misstatement due to the value of the liability, which amounts to £781 million for the Authority, and the sensitivity of the estimate to changes in key assumptions.